christianalfoni/reactx/docs/06_pattern_data_fetching.md

 }
 ```

-When calling `CachedTodo` it will first check if the data reference is in the `WeakMap`, if so, it returns the existing state.
+When calling `CachedTodo` it will first check if the data reference is in the `WeakMap`, if so it returns the existing state.
 If not, it creates the state as normal and caches it.
 Using a `WeakMap` is perfect because we do not have to clean up the cache.
 When the data reference is no longer available, the state removes itself.

 ## Optimistic data